Netacea/akamai-edgeworker-template-typescript/README.md

 ```

 ## Creating the Akamai Bundle
 The edgeworker requires a code bundle with a main.js file and a bundle.js that defines the version.
-You need to have created a src/config.js file with your configuration details and then run the following commands at the root level of this repository.
+You need to have created a src/config.js file with your configuration details.
+Then update the bundle.js with an appropriate version and description for your bundle.
+Finally run the following commands at the root level of this repository.

 ```bash
 npm i
 npm run ewbundle